witheve/docs/src/handbook/events/click.md

 ## Attributes

-- #direct-target -
+- `#direct-target` - selects only directly clicked elements, as opposed to elements to which the event bubbles.
-- element - the element that was clicked
+- `element` - the element that was clicked.

 ## Description

-When an element in the DOM is clicked, a `#click` record is created.
+When an element in the DOM is clicked, a `#click` record is created in the `@event` database.

 ## Examples